johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 ![the-system-has-been-hiding-this-from-us](https://github.com/user-attachments/assets/08e8974b-30f2-492c-bdb3-c7aa4a4221ec)

-### The Scientific Perspective: Understanding Global Threat Impacts
+### The Scientific Perspective: Understanding Global Threat Landscape

 > "Perhaps we need some outside, universal threat to make us recognize this common bond.
 I occasionally think how quickly our differences worldwide would vanish if we were facing an alien threat from outside this world."
 >